devopsarr/prowlarr-go/prowlarr/docs/LogApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1LogRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetLogRequest struct via the builder pattern

 ### Return type